Palisade producers promise peaches aplenty

 When scientists in California did a sensory analysis comparing peaches from different parts of the country, they couldn’t figure out which was better in terms of chemistry.

-“All I know is when it was over, the Colorado peaches went home with the scientists and the California peaches went into the dumpster,” said Talbott, who is obviously unafraid of the vengeance of California peach competitors.
+“All I know is when it was over, the Colorado peaches went home with the scientists and the California peaches went into the Dumpster,” said Talbott, who is obviously unafraid of the vengeance of California competitors.

 Palisade farming families, whose ancestors migrated to the Valley from Iowa around the turn of the 20th century, produce 30 million pounds of peaches a year on average.
-A healthy peach crop means $50 million to $60 million to Colorado’s economy.
+A healthy peach crop means $50 million-$60 million to Colorado’s economy.

 Besides Talbott Farms, which is a huge operation, and the Hays Farm, which is small, there are other growers like Clark Family Orchards, whose livelihood depends on 45,000 trees filled with fuzzy fruit.